 I am, no question, dreaming of a brown Christmas this year.
 It’s been way too long since I’ve seen my sister and my bestie – the kids’ Godfather, Uncle Pip – and I greedily await the catch ups to be had.
 This year has passed so hastily, almost without pause.
 Although I don’t stop to think about it frequently, when I do it’s the easy familiar, the unspoken contentment of old friendship I ache for.
 Also at home, there’s wonderful family and friends, many of whom haven’t yet had the (dubious?) pleasure of meeting the screechiest Purler, who is about to be introduced to his technical homeland.
 And then there’s my best lady: Sydney.
 The parents of one of Addie’s kita teachers are flying down under the same day we are (I am praying it’s not on the same flight; those poor people) and I wrote them a list of Aussie must-dos.
 I admit it was primarily for me, and hoo boy it worked.
 I’m already salivating over her bounty.
 Brash foreshores, broken Ozone, blazing beauty.
 That gaudy girl.

-But when Switzerland throws this nonsense, it’s hard not to be torn.
 Lest I sound flaky, let me be precise.
 Just like Little Miss I Want A Pink Hand Towel, I know exactly what I want for Christmas.
 And happily, unbelievably, here they both are.